nslaba/CSC-305---Assignment-2---Animation/README.md

 _______________________________________________________________

 ## Functionality
--I focused on object oriented programming in order to reuse my characters and objects.
+- I focused on object oriented programming in order to reuse my characters and objects.
--The whole scene is rendered in render(timestamp) in main.js.
+- The whole scene is rendered in render(timestamp) in main.js.
--Shader effects are done in main.html
+- Shader effects are done in main.html
--Blinn Phong illumination is used in main.html.
+- Blinn Phong illumination is used in main.html.

 ## Desclamer
 - objects.js was given to us as template code and I have not modified it